adammy/eloquent-js/fun-fun-function/functional-programming/pt1-higher-order-functions.md

 You can see the filter() example is much shorter than the traditional for loop.
 It's because the problem is broken down into small functions.
 In this case, the filter() method will run the for loop and push elements into a new array.
 The callback function provides the condition for whether or not the element should pass to that new array.
 The problem is broken up into smaller functions leaving a cleaner and more concise codebase.

-Because functions are values, we can also rewrite this solution by passing a variable to the filter() method vs a full anonymous function.
+Because functions are values, we can also rewrite this solution by passing a variable to the filter() method vs a full anonymous function:

 ```javascript
 const isDog = (animal) => (animal.species === 'dogs');